DenizParlak/hayat/README.md

 - Ensure that ServiceAccount has no Admin privileges.
 - Ensure that IAM users are not assigned Service Account User role at project level.

+## Logging and Monitoring
+- Ensure that sinks are configured for all Log entries.

 ## Networking
 - Ensure the default network does not exist in a project.
 - Ensure legacy networks does not exists for a project.